 We aim to identify all finds, and keep accurate records on all sites we visit, including our own particular area of the Sandwell Valley.
 Newcomers, whether beginners or experienced naturalists, are warmly welcomed.
 Please come along and get the flavour of the organisation before you decide to join officially.
 Sandnats Activities

 The Sandwell Valley Naturalists Club was founded in 1975 by 27 naturalists, both amateur and professional, who were concerned about the future of the valley within its urban setting.
 Several recording projects were initiated and have been in the main continued over the past years by an increasing number of enthusiasts.
 It recently changed its name to 'Sandwell Valley Naturalists.

-In order to guard against inappropriate or intrusive developments in the Sandwell Valley, the Club liaises on matters of nature conservation with both Birmingham City Council and Sandwell Metropolitan Borough Council, through its staff at Sandwell Park Farm.
+In order to guard against inappropriate or intrusive developments in the Sandwell Valley, we liaise on matters of nature conservation with both Birmingham City Council and Sandwell Metropolitan Borough Council, through its staff at Sandwell Park Farm.
 In general the area under the jurisdiction of Sandwell lies to the West of Park Lane with Birmingham overseeing the area to the East of Park Lane.
 Maps

 Sandwell Valley lies in the English West Midlands and is an oasis of green in the centre of an essentially industrial area.
 The valley has woods, parkland, marsh and fields, and is rich in wildlife.
 A noted RSPB Bird Reserve is situated in the valley, overlooking one of the several pools in the area.
 Read more about Sandwell Valley